 The PA Profession

-PAs are health care “professionals who practice medicine on healthcare teams with physicians and other providers.”(AAPA, 2014) Whether licensed or credentialed by a state, PAs provide a wide range of medical and surgical services in a variety of health care settings.
+PAs are health care “professionals who practice medicine on healthcare teams with physicians and other providers.”(AAPA, 2014) PAs provide a wide range of medical and surgical services in a variety of health care settings including hospitals, offices, community health centers, emergency rooms and surgical ORs.
 Offering many health related services historically provided by physicians, the profession has been integrated into the US healthcare infrastructure over the past four and one-half decades.
 Within the last decade or so, the physician assistant concept has been adopted by many countries around the world.
 As a part of their many roles in medicine, physician assistants:

 - Gather patient histories and perform physical exams.